Saint-Louis University, Brussels

-Saint-Louis University, Brussels or UCLouvain Saint-Louis Brussels (officially, in French Université Saint-Louis – Bruxelles) is a public university in Brussels, belonging to the French Community of Belgium and specialized in social and human sciences.
+UCLouvain Saint-Louis Brussels is an autonomous university campus specialized in social and human sciences part of UCLouvain and based in Brussels, Belgium.

-Prior to 2012 it was known as the Facultés universitaires Saint-Louis (abbreviated FUSL).
-From September 2018 on, the university uses the name UCLouvain, together with the University of Louvain, in the context of a merger between both universities.
+Established in 1857, Saint-Louis University, Brussels (officially, in French Université Saint-Louis – Bruxelles) used to be a public university belonging to the French Community of Belgium before a merger with the University of Louvain decided in 2017.
+Both universities have been using the new designation 'UCLouvain' since 2018 and legally merged in 2023.

 History

 When the Catholic University of Belgium moved from Mechelen to Leuven in 1835, the unused buildings were used to host the newly founded École de Commerce et d'Industrie (School of Trade and Industry), which was inaugurated in 1838.

 The school moved to Brussels in 1858 and became the Institut Saint-Louis (a diocesan secondary school), where the Philosophy Department was founded, which eventually grew to become a university.
 This was the result of the Catholic clergy's and Pope Pius IX's wish to have a Catholic institution in Brussels teaching philosophy.
 The department prepared candidates for the higher liberal arts certification that would qualify them to enroll for a university law degree.

-In 1891, with the recognition of non-state universities, the institution became recognized as an autonomous ('free') university, instead of being a private institution, which was confirmed in 1929.
+In 1891, with the recognition of non-state universities, the institution became recognized as an autonomous ('free') university, a status which was confirmed in 1929.

-Over time, the Faculties developed and expanded, and a Faculty of Law was added to the Faculty of Philosophy and Letters.
+Over time, Faculties developed and expanded, and a Faculty of Law was added to the Faculty of Philosophy and Letters.

 In 1925, the university founded HEC Saint-Louis (Hautes études commerciales), Belgium's first independent business school, together with its Dutch-speaking counterpart, EHSAL (St. Aloysius College of Economics).
 Also, the university established the world-renowned School of Philosophical and Religious Sciences, founded by Cardinal Mercier.

 In 1948, the Philosophy and Arts section separated from the Institut Saint-Louis, and continued independently as a non-profit university under the name "Faculté universitaire Saint-Louis".
 It was not until 1960 that the administrative split was fully effective and the buildings separated.

 In 1965, the Faculty of Economic, Social and Political Sciences (ESPO) was established and the university's name was later changed to the plural Facultés universitaires Saint-Louis.

 In 1969, Saint-Louis starts giving lectures to Dutch-speaking students, in addition to lessons at EHSAL/HEC, but the Dutch-speaking department would leave the Facultés universitaires Saint-Louis in 1973, to create the independent Universitaire Faculteiten Sint-Aloysius (UFSAL).
 This later became the Catholic University of Brussels (K.U.Brussel).
 Both UFSAL and EHSAL merged to create the Hogeschool-Universiteit Brussel (HUB), together with other Flemish institutions like Vlekho, which originated from the Saint-Louis-linked Institut libre Marie Haps.
 In 2013, HUB was reorganized and today comprises the KU Leuven campus Brussel, and the vocational college Odisee.
-Both are still located in the same street as Saint-Louis University, the rue du Marais/Broekstraat.
+Both are still located in the same street as Saint-Louis University, the rue du Marais or Broekstraat.